ibm-cloud-docs/power-iaas/faq.md

 <!--The {{site.data.keyword.powerSys_notm}} offering supports AIX 7.1, or later on the S922 (9009-22A) and E980 (9080-M9S).-->
 <!--Power server S1022 (9105-22A) supports AIX 7.1 TL 5 and later.-->

-When you view the system software maps, refer to the AIX 7.1, AIX 7.2, and AIX 7.3 information.
+To view the system software maps, refer to the AIX 7.1, AIX 7.2, and AIX 7.3 information.
 If you use an unsupported version, it is subject to outages during planned maintenance windows with no advanced notification given.

 - [S922 (9009-22A) AIX software map](https://www-01.ibm.com/support/docview.wss?uid=ssm1platformaix9009-22A-vios-only){: external}
 - [E980 (9080-M9S) AIX software map](http://www-01.ibm.com/support/docview.wss?uid=ssm1platformaix9080-M9S-vios-only){: external}